EFD 2014 Speakers and Workshop Summaries

 Moving towards a welfare-friendly dairy production

-A two-hour session on the welfare of dairy cows will be provided by two animal behaviour and welfare researchers from the Organic Dairy Research Centre at the University of Guelph, Campus d’Alfred.
-The session will begin with an interactive overview of animal welfare.
-The objectives will be to define animal welfare, discuss the evolution of societal concern over animal welfare, explain how to measure welfare at the farm level, and present some examples of welfare standards from Canada, the US and Europe.
-This presentation will be followed by a review of various welfare issues in dairy production and how these issues are being addressed by the Canadian standards for conventional and organic production.
-The session will end with a brief presentation of current research projects at Alfred.
+A two-hour session on the welfare of dairy cows provided by two animal behaviour and welfare researchers from the Organic Dairy Research Centre at the University of Guelph, Campus d’Alfred.
+The session began with an interactive overview of animal welfare.
+The objectives were to define animal welfare, discuss the evolution of societal concern over animal welfare, explain how to measure welfare at the farm level, and present some examples of welfare standards from Canada, the US and Europe.
+This presentation was followed by a review of various welfare issues in dairy production and how these issues are being addressed by the Canadian standards for conventional and organic production.
+The session ended with a brief presentation of current research projects at Alfred.

 Solar Energy for Farms: Insights on Programs, New Technologies & Cost-Effectiveness